Nath9319/DocumentationAgent/output/CalculatorCode/documentation/get_confidence_interval.md

 # Documentation for `get_confidence_interval`

+> ⚠️ **Quality Notice**: Documentation generated with 48% confidence.
+Some dependencies could not be fully resolved.

+> ⚠️ **Note**: Some dependencies could not be fully resolved.
+Documentation may be incomplete.
-### get_confidence_interval() -> dict
+### get_confidence_interval(data: List[float], confidence: float) -> dict

 **Description:**
-The `get_confidence_interval` function is designed to calculate and return the confidence interval for a given statistical dataset.
-It serves as an endpoint in the API, allowing clients to request statistical analysis based on input data.
-The function utilizes a service layer to perform the actual calculation of the confidence interval, ensuring a separation of concerns within the codebase.
+The `get_confidence_interval` function calculates the confidence interval for a given set of numerical data.
+It utilizes statistical methods to determine the range within which the true population mean is likely to fall, based on the sample data provided and the specified confidence level.

 **Parameters:**
-- `Depends`: This function utilizes dependency injection to retrieve necessary parameters and services.
-The specific parameters are not explicitly listed, as they are managed by the dependency injection framework.
+- `data` (`List[float]`): A list of floating-point numbers representing the sample data for which the confidence interval is to be calculated.
+- `confidence` (`float`): A floating-point number between 0 and 1 that represents the desired confidence level for the interval (e.g., 0.95 for a 95% confidence interval).

 **Expected Input:**
-- The function expects input data to be provided through an API request.
-This data typically includes statistical values or datasets required for calculating the confidence interval.
-The exact format and constraints of the input data depend on the implementation of the dependency injection and the underlying service that processes the request.
+- `data` should be a non-empty list of floats.
+The list must contain numerical values to perform statistical calculations.
+- `confidence` should be a float value within the range of 0 to 1.
+Values outside this range may lead to undefined behavior or errors.

 **Returns:**
-`dict`: The function returns a dictionary containing the calculated confidence interval, which includes lower and upper bounds, along with any other relevant statistical information.
+`dict`: A dictionary containing the calculated mean, the specified confidence level, and the confidence interval as a list of two floats representing the lower and upper bounds.

 **Detailed Logic:**
-- Upon invocation, the `get_confidence_interval` function is triggered by a POST request routed through the API.
-- It leverages the `Depends` mechanism to inject necessary dependencies, which may include request data and services required for processing.
-- The function calls `stats_svc.calculate_confidence_interval`, a service method responsible for performing the actual computation of the confidence interval based on the provided input data.
+- The function first checks the length of the input data to ensure it is sufficient for statistical analysis.
-- The results from the service method are then formatted into a dictionary structure before being returned to the client, ensuring that the response is structured and easily interpretable.
-- Error handling is managed through the use of the `APIException` class, which allows for consistent and informative error responses in case of issues during the calculation process.
+- It calculates the mean of the data using NumPy's mean function.
+- The standard error of the mean (SEM) is computed using the `st.sem` function from the SciPy library.
+- The margin of error is determined by multiplying the SEM by the t-distribution value corresponding to the specified confidence level and the sample size.
+- Finally, the function constructs and returns a dictionary that includes the mean, the confidence level, and the calculated confidence interval, which is represented as a list containing the lower and upper bounds.

+This function relies on the `calculate_confidence_interval` method from the `StatsService` class to perform the actual statistical calculations, ensuring accurate and efficient processing of the data.

+---
+*Generated with 48% context confidence*